 - Thoroughly proofread your application.
 Check that all the necessary information is complete and accurate.
 Have someone else review the application for misspellings and typos.

 - Make a copy of the completed application and keep it on file.

 Most programs will require a resume.
 The resume is very similar to your job search resumes’ length and content.
 Highlight all experiences that show how your interest has developed in that area of study and any research or technology skills, if it relates to your program.
-See this resume example here!
+See an example of a graduate student resume.

 The Personal Statement

 A personal statement (or statement of purpose or personal essay) is required by just about every graduate program.
 It should indicate where you have been, where are you going, and how your experiences have prepared you for where you are going.
 It requires time, thought and frequent revisions.
-Review tips for creating your personal statement in the Terp Guide.
+Review tips for creating your personal statement.